 2027 Ford Bronco Filson Edition

-Working within the Ford Design team, I contributed to the Color & Material design work behind the Bronco Filson SUV — a premium interpretation of the 6th-generation Bronco, built in partnership with Filson, the century-old Seattle outfitter known for gear that only gets better with use.
+Working within the Ford Design team, I helped refine and finalize the Color & Material direction for the Bronco Filson SUV — a premium interpretation of the 6th-generation Bronco, built in partnership with Filson, the century-old Seattle outfitter known for gear that only gets better with use.
 The goal was never to reinvent the Bronco, but to refine it: taking the materials, driving experience, and off-road capability up a level without losing the ruggedness the platform is known for.

-One detail I was especially proud to help shape was the accessory bag system built throughout the cabin — the saddle bags integrated into the doors and the storage tucked into the triangle of the rear sport bars.
-Designed with water- and dirt-resistant materials and magnetic closures in place of snap buttons, they carry that same Filson-inspired thinking: gear that disappears into the routine of actually using the vehicle, so you can load it up and head out without a second thought.
+I also worked closely on the accessory bag system built throughout the cabin — the saddle bags integrated into the doors and the storage tucked into the rear sport bar triangle — helping shape the construction, trims, and materials so they'd hold up to real use while still carrying that Filson-inspired sensibility.
+Designed with water- and dirt-resistant materials and magnetic closures in place of snap buttons, they're built to disappear into the routine of actually using the vehicle.

-It was a special project to work on — Filson's brand book and the Bronco's own design language were built from a lot of the same source material (rugged, trusted, honest, authentic), and the partnership traces back to both brands having outfitted Forest Service workers in the 1960s.
-Getting to help translate that shared DNA into something that lives inside the vehicle, in service of getting people further into the outdoors with the gear they need close at hand, was a great way to be part of the Bronco family's story.
+It was a special project to work on — Filson's brand book and the Bronco's own design language draw from a lot of the same source material: rugged, trusted, honest, authentic.
+Getting to help finalize that shared DNA into something that lives inside the vehicle was a great way to be part of the Bronco family's story.

 Year: